span.SPELLE {mso-spl-e:yes;} span.GRAME {mso-gram-e:yes;}

 Students must prepare each lab and complete all pre-lab assignments before coming to the lab.
 Assistance with pre-lab assignments can be obtained from the TAs by attending their office hours or contacting them by email.
 Pre-lab assignments are due at the beginning of the lab period.

-Missing a lab:
+Missing a lab

 Reports must be typed (except equations and special characters) in the following format: